The Viterbo Transfer as a Map of Spectra: Introduction and Statement of Results

+We have included a short discussion about spectra and CW spectra in Appendix~\ref{cha:app}, and since every spectrum appearing in this paper is homotopy equivalent to a CW spectrum as defined in \cite{MR0402720} we refer to this book for a more thorough introduction to the concept of spectra.
+However, note that the categories of spectra that are usually used today are much more structured and thus handy for a lot of things.
+In particular they are symmetric monoidal categories with respect to smash product \emph{before} passing to the homotopy category.
+This is convenient when considering things like products (ring spectra), but we will not do that here (even though there are natural ring-structures on all the spectra above, and one could conjecture $\Lambda j_!$ to be a ring-spectrum map).

-where $\eta$ is a virtual bundle classified by the tangential information of the embedding $j\colon L \to T^*N$, and the local dimension of $\eta$ is the Maslov index. \end{thm2} In the original construction by Viterbo, the Thom isomorphism is used on what turns out to be the virtual bundle $-TL+\eta$.
-However, $\eta$ is not necessarily oriented, but if we assume $(\pi \circ j) \colon L \to N$ to be relative spin, it will be.
-This is part of the conditions in \cite{Nadler} and \cite{FSS}.
-In fact, they assume that both $N$ and $L$ are spin and that the Maslov class vanishes.
-This implies that the virtual bundle $\eta$ is zero dimensional and oriented.
-In fact, if we also assume that $L$ and $N$ are simply connected, one can prove that the Viterbo transfer is a homotopy equivalence of spectra, putting restrictions on $\eta$.
-This may yield new insight into the situation, but for now we only construct the transfer.
+In the original construction by Viterbo, the Thom isomorphism is used on what turns out to be the virtual vector bundle $-TL+\eta$ (a topological $K$-theory class).
+However, $\eta$ is not necessarily oriented, but if we assume $(\pi \circ j) \colon L \to N$ to be relatively oriented and relative spin, it will be.
+This has recently yielded a new insight into coherent orientations.
+Se \cite{MySympfib}, \cite{AbouzaidSymp}, and \cite{Abou2} for more details on this.

-The rest of this section is devoted to giving an overview of the construction using finite reductions of Floer homology.
+The rest of the introduction is an overview of the construction of $(\Lambda j)_!$ using finite dimensional approximations of Floer homology.

 \begin{overblik} The actual construction does not use Floer homology.
-It is, however, very illuminating to sketch the relation.
-This relation also justifies considering the spectra constructed as representations of the stable homotopy type of Floer homology in cotangent bundles.
+However it is very illuminating to sketch the relation.
+This relation also justifies considering the spectra constructed as representations of the stable homotopy type of Floer homology in cotangent bundles - at least in the oriented and spin case.
 For any Hamiltonian $H\colon T^*N \to \R$ we define the action integral

 by the formula